10 Snakes Which Are Pure Rainforest Spawn

 Maximum length: 120cm.

-Butterfly vipers measure 80-100cm, and are a thick tank of a snake found mainly in central Africa, including Uganda, DRC and Rwanda.
-They’re the most fantastically coloured of the Bitis adder group, which has 18 members in sub-Saharan Africa.
+The butterfly viper measures 80-100cm, and is a thick tank of a snake found mainly in central Africa, including Uganda, DRC and Rwanda.
+It’s the most fantastically coloured of the Bitis adder group, which has 18 members in sub-Saharan Africa.
 That’s because rather than dry game trails, butterfly vipers are most likely to be found in thick, swarming rainforests.

 Butterfly vipers look like they’re covered with poisonous fungi, and if you ate one, you’d probably die just the same.
 Their scales blend perfectly with the rainforest in all its exotic glory.
-Back in the days of British colonialism, one of the only reliable ways to spot them was to sail down Congo rainforest rivers, scanning the shorelines.
+Back in the colonial era, one of the only reliable ways to spot them was to sail down Congo Rainforest rivers, scanning the shorelines.

 The butterfly viper is a relatively sluggish snake, and will never charge you down like a cobra.
-The problem is their immense camouflage, which makes seeing them impossible.
-You’re likely to brush against, walk 1 metre from, or even step on a butterfly viper, which it won’t take kindly to, particularly given that you’re invading its personal rainforest domain, and not sticking to towns and cities.
+The problem is its immense camouflage, which makes seeing one almost impossible.
+You’re likely to brush against, walk 1 metre from, or even step on a butterfly viper, which it won’t take kindly to, particularly given that you’re invading its personal rainforest domain, and not sticking to towns and cities, as per the deal.

-While more African locals have doubtlessly died without being recorded, butterfly viper bites have only caused one confirmed death, a 48 year old firefighter from Dayton, Ohio who kept one as a pet, and died in 2003.
+While more African locals have doubtlessly died without being recorded, the butterfly viper has only caused one confirmed death: a 48 year old firefighter from Dayton, Ohio, who kept one as a pet and died in 2003.

 5 Fire-bellied snake